xmlhh/gostudy/README.md

 # gostudy
-learning go languange，from entry to abandom
+learn the go language，from entry to abandonment!